What Is Reverse Osmosis?

 • Arsenic – Prolonged exposure to drinking water containing arsenic can lead to serious health issues such as cancer, cardiovascular disease, and diabetes.

-• Chlorine – Continuous consumption of chlorinated drinking water appears to increase a person’s risk level for developing bladder cancer.
+• Chlorine – Continuous consumption of chlorinated drinking water increases a person’s risk of developing bladder cancer.

-• Fluoride – Elevated levels of fluoride in the drinking water can cause teeth discoloration and skeletal fluorosis.
+• Fluoride – Elevated fluoride levels in the drinking water can cause teeth discoloration and skeletal fluorosis.

-• Lead – Environmental Protection Agency (EPA) says that exposure to lead-contaminated drinking water can stunt the growth of children while also triggering behavior and learning issues.
-Pregnant women are at risk for giving birth prematurely if they regularly drink lead-laced water.
-Healthy adults may also suffer from reproductive and cardiovascular issues if there is lead in the water they drink.
+• Lead – Environmental Protection Agency (EPA) says that exposure to lead-contaminated drinking water can stunt children’s growth while also triggering behavior and learning issues.
+Pregnant women risk giving birth prematurely if they regularly drink lead-laced water.
+Healthy adults may also suffer from reproductive and cardiovascular problems if lead is in their drinking water.

-• Mercury – Ingesting even minuscule amounts of mercury via your drinking water can have serious effects on your body.
+• Mercury – Ingesting even minuscule amounts of mercury via your drinking water can have severe effects on your body.
 The main effects brought about by ingesting mercury are neurological and renal problems.

 Is Reverse Osmosis Water Good For You?

-Although there are some controversial statements surrounding the acidity and lack of minerals of reverse osmosis water, WQA debunked the danger of consuming purified water.
+Although some controversial statements surround the acidity and lack of minerals of reverse osmosis water, WQA debunked the danger of consuming purified water.

 Furthermore, some systems will have several post-filters which increase the pH level with natural alkaline minerals.
 It is safe to consume reverse osmosis water.

-While most of the contaminants will not have an instant impact on our body, contaminants such as Mercury will accumulate and eventually hurt the neural system.
+While most of the contaminants will not immediately impact our bodies, impurities such as Mercury will accumulate and eventually hurt the neural system.

-Drinking reverse osmosis water will ensure 95-99% of water-borne contaminants are removed.
+Drinking reverse osmosis water will remove 95-99% of water-borne contaminants.

-Reverse osmosis improves the qualities of the water on its taste and its odor.
-It encouraged to drink more water and stay hydrated.
+Reverse osmosis improves the qualities of the water in its taste and odor.
+It encouraged me to drink more water and stay hydrated.
 Clean water will enhance the flavoring of beverages such as coffee and tea.

 How Does A Reverse Osmosis System Works?